 When using mail-back programs, sharps users purchase an approved disposal container that comes with mail-back packaging.
-Once full, the container is mailed, in accordance with U.S. Postal Service requirements, to a collection site for proper disposal by trained special waste handlers. eliminate the danger of sharps at no additional cost.
+Once full, the container is mailed, in accordance with U.S. Postal Service requirements, to a collection site for proper disposal at no additional cost.